Skip to Main Content

 High School

-Many automotive industry jobs require mechanical skills, so you should take advantage of any shop programs your high school offers, such as auto mechanics, electronics, welding, drafting, and computer programming and design.
-In the core subject areas, mathematics, including algebra and geometry, is useful for reading blueprints and using computer programs that direct machine functions.
+Many automotive industry jobs require mechanical skills, so you should take advantage of any shop programs your high school offers, such as auto mechanics, electronics, welding, drafting, and computer programming and computer-aided design.
+In the core subject areas, mathematics, including algebra and geometry, is useful for reading blueprints and using software programs that direct machine functions.
 Chemistry is useful for workers who need to be familiar with the properties of metals.
 English classes are also important to help you communicate verbally with both supervisors and coworkers and to read and understand complex instructions.

 Related Professions